 I’ve been reading Homer’s Odessey lately and something I love about that time period, about 1000 BC in Greece, is that everything is decided by the Gods.
 Odysseus, spending much of his time at sea, speaks a lot of Jove.
 "If Jove allows me," "As Jove is willing."

-What I like about that is that there's not much that's in the individual's control.
-What will be will be, and there is a peace in surrendering to it.
+There's not much that's in the individual's control.
+What will be will be, and you can only surrender to it.

-The morning's here and I'm hoping that the sky is going to part for my run.
-This was the day that I had planned and prepared for but now the forecast was showing thunderstorms.
-A little window's opened up from 6-8am where it looks like it will stop, but then thunderstorms again the rest of the day.
-Perfect.
-Really, not perfect, but I'm going out anyway.
+I've awoken in the morning at 0430 and I'm hoping that the sky will part for my run.
+This was the day that I had planned and prepared for, but now the forecast is showing thunderstorms.

 I get to East Riverdale Park and it’s my favourite time of the morning.
 The street lamps are still on and the sky is purple.
 I run overtop the Don Valley Parkway to get to the trail.
-It’s the first time I notice that the Don Valley runs along a river.
+It’s the first time I've noticed that the Don Valley runs along a river.

-The trail is amazing.
+The trail's amazing.
 Kimi was right.
-Unbeknownst to me there was an expansive nature trail starting at the beaches that goes north all the way up along the Don Valley Parkway past the Science Centre.
+Unbeknownst to me there's an expansive nature trail starting at the beaches that goes north all the way up along the Don Valley Parkway past the Science Centre.
 Essentially right through the middle of the city.

 The conditions at this point are idyllic, it’s not raining but the sky gives that diffused, low hug that it does on a rainy day.
 The architecture of the bridges that pass high up above are magnificent.